Q: Is this a rolling admissions program? Is it to my benefit to apply early?

 A: As we review applications, we will carefully consider the strength of applicants’ relationships with their mentors.
 Mentors must be readily and easily accessible to scholars at a “home institution” for mentoring scientific skills, especially skills for writing grant applications.
 Therefore applicants must demonstrate the commitment of a mentor through either an extensive past relationship or, in the case of a recent relationship, a letter of commitment from the mentor.
 Applicants and mentors can make a case for working together although at separate institutions.
 However if the scientific (substantive) mentor is at a different institution than the scholar, the scholar also must have a second mentor—one at the home institution who will provide grant writing guidance and support.

-Q: What is the difference between a home mentor and a MTIS mentor?
+Q: What is the difference between a Primary (home/local) mentor and a MTIS (Mentoring Committee) mentor?

-A: Home or local mentors provide support for the scholars in grant writing and scholarly publication.
-Local mentors need not be an expert in D&I, but will need to have a successful record of funding to support trainees in grant-writing fundamentals.
+A: Primary (Home or local) mentors are the scholar’s main source of research supervision and career development for the scholars Local mentors need not be an expert in D&I, but will need to have a successful record of funding to support trainees in grant-writing fundamentals.
 The MTIS Mentor will provide specific feedback on the D&I science of the scholar’s work and will work with assisting the scholars with decisions regarding their D&I pilot studies and NIH grant proposals.
 MTIS mentors meet with their scholar every month to assess the progress of the scholar’s work, address D&I concerns and monitor the development of the scholar’s D&I research proposal.
 MTIS mentors will work with the scholars for the 2-3 years of their training, whereas local mentors can have longer mentor-mentee relationships with the scholars.

 PRIOR D&I EXPERIENCE